Sukie0626/fushuqin.github.io/content/publication/fu2019shape/index.md

 ---
-title: "Tunable shape memory polyurethane networks cross-linked by 1, 3, 5, 7-tetrahydroxyadamantane"
+title: "Shape memory polyurethanes with UV light-triggered deformation and water-induced recovery"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Jiaping Zhu
 - Shaojun Chen

 # Author notes (optional)